aidanwhiteley/books/README.md

 by specifying their email on Google / Facebook.
 See the books:users:default:admin:email setting.

 ## Security
-Lots of to and froing on this as the two of the main JWT related companies can't seem to agree on where to store a JWT token.
-Stormpath (who joined forces with Okta) [say](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) use cookies.
-Auth0 [say](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) use local storage.

-In my mind, it comes down to whether you are more scared of XSS or XSRF.
-Given the average marketing departments predilection to use their tag managers to include all sorts of random JavaScript, I'm more scared of XSS.

-So this demo application stores the JWT token in a secure and "httpOnly" cookie.
-So that hopefully blocks XSS exploits (as the rogue JavaScript can't read the httpOnly cookie containing the JWT logon token).
-However, it leaves the application open to XSRF exploits.
-To mitigate that, the application uses an XSRF filter and expects that a (non httpOnly) cookie will be re-sent to the server side and, for state changing (non GET) requests, the value of the XSRF token must be added, via JavaScript, as an X-XSRF-TOKEN request header.
+This demo application stores a JWT token in a secure and "httpOnly" cookie.
+So that hopefully blocks some XSS exploits (as the rogue JavaScript can't read the httpOnly cookie containing the JWT logon token).

+To mitigate XSRF exploits, the application uses an XSRF filter to set an XSRF token in a (non httpOnly) cookie that must be re-sent to the server for state changing (non GET) requests as an X-XSRF-TOKEN request header.
 The application will check that the two values are the same.

 This works well (or seems to!) when the API and the HTML is on the same domain.
 When CORS is needed to call the API, this doesn't currently work.
 So only use this application with CORS configured (i.e. with no "front proxy") in development.